-There are currently no live feed events scheduled.
+There is currently no live feed scheduled

 Grand Rounds will begin promptly at 12:00 pm on the date listed.
 There is usually a 3-5 minute delay in the live video stream.
 As soon as the stream become available, it will begin playing in the window above.
 There is no need to refresh your screen.

 (CME credit is not available for the archived Grand Rounds talks)

 Collaborative Care: Caring for Patients with Mental Illness in Primary Care